• Skip to main content

 This indicator counts the number of times patients have needed re-admission to hospital within 28 days of discharge after having had a hysterectomy.

-The benchmark is less than or equal to 42.3 readmissions for every 1,000 discharges, or about 1 in 24.
+The benchmark is less than or equal to 47.1 readmissions for every 1,000 discharges, or about 1 re-admission in 21 hysterectomies.
 A rate lower than the benchmark is desirable.

-AHS results have been above the benchmark in 2 out of the last 4 quarters for the period October 2020 to September 2021.
+AHS results have been lower than the benchmark in two of the last four quarters.
 While these results represent very small case numbers, several quality improvement actions have been identified from individual case reviews.

 Prostatectomy